syaning/awesome-frontend/README.md

 - [mustache.js](https://github.com/janl/mustache.js) - mustache.js is an implementation of the mustache template system in JavaScript.
 - [rivets](https://github.com/mikeric/rivets) - Lightweight and powerful data binding + templating solution.

-### Router
+### Misc

+- [underscore](https://github.com/jashkenas/underscore) - Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
 - [director](https://github.com/flatiron/director) - A routing library that works in both the browser and node.js environments with as few differences as possible.
 Simplifies the development of Single Page Apps and Node.js applications.
 Dependency free.

-### Date

 - [moment](https://github.com/moment/moment) - Parse, validate, manipulate, and display dates in javascript.

-### RegExp

 - [JSVerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions) - VerbalExpressions is a JavaScript library that helps to construct difficult regular expressions.

-### Util

-- [underscore](https://github.com/jashkenas/underscore) - Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.

-### Misc

 - [TheaterJS](https://github.com/Zhouzi/TheaterJS) - Typing effect mimicking human behavior.
 - [dragula](https://github.com/bevacqua/dragula) - Drag and drop so simple it hurts.
 - [layzr.js](https://github.com/callmecavs/layzr.js) - A small, fast, modern, and dependency-free library for lazy loading.